jacoborus/wiretree/README.md

 ```

 **A complex example**:
-Import an entire folder, sets its plugins and modules into groups and tranform keynames with prefixes and suffixes:
+Import an entire folder, sets its plugins and modules into groups and rename the keys with the provided prefix and suffix:

 ```js
 var options = {